-The north-German club led Darmstadt by just a single point ahead of the first round of matches in 2022, but Germany's Kult Klub found themselves two points off the pace after two matches of the Rückrunde.
-Werder Bremen are just two points further back, while Schalke, Hamburg and Heidenheim - only separated by goal-difference - are five points off top spot.
+The north-German club led Darmstadt by just a single point ahead of the first round of matches in 2022, but Germany's Kult Klub found themselves a point off the pace after four matches of the Rückrunde.
+Werder Bremen are now tied with them on points, while Schalke, Hamburg and Heidenheim - only separated by goal-difference - are just two points off top spot.

 There will be no resting on laurels in any of those camps, with the last word in one of the tightest battles for promotion ever far from spoken, such is the pedigree of clubs waiting in the wings to secure their passage to the Bundesliga in 2022/23.